Howard Hughes Medical Institute (HHMI) International Student Research Fellowships

 - are not U.S. citizens, non-citizen nationals, or permanent residents of the U.S.

 All nominations for HHMI International Student Research Fellowships are submitted by the graduate adviser or graduate coordinator using the online Graduate School Awards System that can be accessed from EASI.
 Note: If you cannot find the link in EASI, you can try linking directly to the "GCD Grad School Fellowships" page in EASI.
 If you are not allowed access there, you are not authorized.
-Contact Marla Boye in Graduate and International Admissions (GIAC) for graduate coordinator authorization, or Gwen Barton in the Graduate School for graduate adviser authorization.
+Contact Shannon Neuse in Graduate and International Admissions (GIAC) for graduate coordinator authorization, or Gwen Barton in the Graduate School for graduate adviser authorization.

 We will contact each eligible program inviting them to SUBMIT up to TWO nominees using the Graduate School's Online Award submission system.
 The graduate adviser or graduate coordinator will need to enter the student's UT EID, answer one question and upload a supporting nomination letter.
 Students who have been nominated are notified and then may access the awards application to provide their preferred contact information and asked to upload their curriculum vita (CV) and brief statement of their research.
 The completed nominations need to be entered into the awards system by the local deadline.